 Bergamo Conference Center, Dayton, Ohio

-We invite teachers, students, scholars, theorists, administrators, and cultural workers to join us in this endeavor at the 2018 Bergamo Conference on Curriculum Theory and Classroom Practice.
-Reflecting our commitment to advance understandings of curriculum and practice, this year’s conference features speakers whose work challenges us to imagine new possibilities for curriculum and educational theorizing.
-The “Provoking Dialogue(s)” sessions return for a sixth year allowing for us to engage in communal discussion of new and classic curriculum texts.
-The conference also will feature diverse and dynamic all-conference sessions, nightly social and cultural events, and professional development opportunities targeted at current
+We invite teachers, students, scholars, theorists, administrators, and cultural workers to join us at the 2019 Bergamo Conference on Curriculum Theory and Classroom Practice.
+Reflecting our commitment to advance understandings of curriculum and practice, this year’s conference features speakers whose work challenges us to imagine the transformational value and power of curriculum studies and educational theorizing.
+The “Provoking Dialogue(s)” sessions return for a seventh year allowing for us to engage in communal discussion of new and classic curriculum texts.
+The conference also will feature diverse and dynamic all-conference sessions, nightly social and cultural events, and professional development opportunities targeted at current graduate students.